zalando-incubator/kube-ingress-aws-controller/README.md

-# kube-ingress-aws-controller
+# Kubernetes Ingress AWS Controller
-Configures AWS Load Balancers according to Kubernete's Ingress resources
+This application runs inside a Kubernetes cluster monitoring changes to the Ingress resources and orchestrates AWS Load Balancers accordingly.